YosysHQ-Docs/AppNote-109/docs/source/index.rst

 Verification) testing.
 The focus of *YosysHQ* are *static methods*, therefore the description of SVA will be related to FPV.

-As mentioned before, there is an *inconsistency* in the definition of the building blocks of SVA that may lead to confusion.
-In the P1800, *assertion* is defined as:

-- **16. Assertions, 16.2 Overview, P364, Rev 2017:** "An assertion specifies
-  a behavior of the system".
-- **16. Assertions, 16.2 Overview, P364, Rev 2017:** "An assertion appears as
-  an assertion statement that states the verification function to be performed".
-- **16. Assertions, 16.2 Overview, P364, Rev 2017:** "[assertion kinds ...] assert,
-  to specify the property as an obligation for the design that is to be checked to verify that the property holds".

-Whereas property, is defined as:

-- **16.12.
-Declaring properties, P420, Rev 2017:** "A property defines a behavior
-  of the design".

-So in short, an *assertion* is an affirmation or verification construct of a behavior described using *properties* or the specification.
-Hoping to clear up this confusion, the next section describes our interpretation of what SVA is.

 .. note::
    Although SVA talks a lot about verification tasks, it can (and should) also be